rolling-scopes/rsschool-app/docs/platform/team-allocation.md

 ## The allocation of students into teams

-The process of allocation is totally automated.
+The process of allocation is entirely automated.
 It is done via <span style="color:green_apple">[https://rss-teams.web.app](https://rss-teams.web.app/login)</span>

 ### Step #1 Registration

-The app will offer you to fill in the registration form after you have been authorized in the system:
+The app will prompt you to fill in the registration form after you have been authorized in the system:

 ![registration form](./img/team-allocation-1.png)

 NB:

-The score is filled by your score in the main course in RS School.
+The score is filled with your score in the main course in RS School.
 If you have not studied in the main course, set your score as 100 in order to go through the validation process.

 ### Step #2 Creating a team or joining the team